 - There are about 30 campfire sites along the marked trails, and in the recreation zone of the National Park lighting campfire is allowed only at these designated places.
 They are marked in the hiking maps.

 - In the remote zone of the National Park, you can choose freely where to light your campfire.
 Only use dry branches, twigs etc. laying on the ground.
-For using trunks of trees laying on the ground, you need a permission of Metsähallitus.

 - In the restricted area, it is not allowed to light campfires.